- Home

 - 1981

-- President Mohammad-Ali Rajai and Prime Minister Mohammad-Javad Bahonar of Iran are assassinated in a bombing committed by the People's Mujahedin of Iran.
+- President Mohammad-Ali Rajai and Prime Minister Mohammad-Javad Bahonar of Iran are assassinated in a bombing.
+The office of Iran's Prosecutor General blames the People's Mujahedin of Iran.

 - 1974